Bed bugs are very small creatures and exceptionally good at hiding from humans. People often only realise they have bed bugs after noticing the bites.

 Although both similar in size, flea bites are different with tiny dark spots surrounded by a reddened area.
 Flea bites are usually found around the ankles, lower legs and are often felt immediately.

 Prevention is better than cure!
 Learn to look out for signs of bed bugs and the common places they can be found.
 If you happen to get bitten by bed bugs, their bites generally heal on their own.
 But if they are causing you pain, seek medical treatment as soon as possible.

 Got a problem with bed bugs?
-Call us now at 1300 882 911 (business), 1300 881 911 (home) or fill your details below to schedule a free inspection to get rid of bed bugs safely and effectively.
+Call us now at 1300 882 911 (business), 1300 881 911 (home) or fill your details below to schedule a comprehensive inspection to get rid of bed bugs safely and effectively.